rieckpil/progmot/content/post/writing-a-book-remotely.md

 Right after the first readers got their copy, we started to get an increasing amount of messages via various channels:

 - private DMs on Twitter
-- Emails to our eBook email address and/or private email address
+- Emails to our ebook email address and/or private email address
 - Slack messages
 - Feedback via Leanpub
 - GitHub issues